kim-marcel/basic_neural_network/README.md

 If you want to learn more about Neural Networks check out these YouTube-playlists:
 - [Neural Networks - The Nature of Code](https://www.youtube.com/watch?v=XJ7HLz9VYz0&list=PLRqwX-V7Uu6aCibgK1PTWWu9by6XFdCfh) by The Coding Train (Daniel Shiffman)
 - [Neural Networks](https://www.youtube.com/watch?v=aircAruvnKk&list=PLZHQObOWTQDNU6R1_67000Dx_ZCJB-3pi) by 3Blue1Brown

+The source is a fork from [Kim Marcel / Basic Neural Network](https://github.com/kim-marcel/basic_neural_network) with some smaller adjustments:
+- library is available via [Maven Central]
+- build is based on gradle and executed via github actions

 ## Features

 - Neural Network with variable amounts of inputs, hidden nodes and outputs